AlessioTonioni/AlessioTonioni.github.io/_pages/about.md

 Hello!

-I'm a researcher in computer vision and deep learning.
-I'm currently enrolled as a post doc at the [Computer Vision Lab](https://www.vision.deis.unibo.it/) of the university of Bologna under the supervision of Professor Luigi Di Stefano.
+I'm a researcher in computer vision and deep learning and I'm currently working with Federico Tombari at Google Zurich.
+Previously I was enrolled as a post doc at the [Computer Vision Lab](https://www.vision.deis.unibo.it/) of the university of Bologna under the supervision of Professor Luigi Di Stefano.

 I received my PhD in Computer Science and Engineering from University of Bologna on April 2019.
 During my PhD I have worked on deep learning solutions for product detection and recognition in retail environments and on deep learning applied to depth estimation from stereo and monocular cameras.